 [October 2018] Big-O Notation: how code slows as data grows

-This month's talk is "Big-O Notation: how code slows as data grows".
+This month's talk was "Big-O Notation: how code slows as data grows".
 It was sent to me by another one of my students.
 It's really good, and at a good level for most beginner to intermediate developers.

 The author does a great job of explaining Big-O notation in relatively simple terms.
 It's a short talk, but worth spending 30 minutes giving it a watch!